metablaster/WindowsFirewallRuleset/Readme/CONTRIBUTION.md

 All tests reside in "Test" folder which cotains subfolder for each module, take a look there for examples.

 ## Modules and 3rd party code
-Project contains few custom modules of various types grouped by relevance on what the module is supposed to expose.
+The project contains few custom modules of various types grouped by relevance on what the module is supposed to expose.

 Try to limit dependency on 3rd party modules.\
 Existing modules should be extended and new written by using Powershell only if possible.